MRN-Code/nodeapi/lib/CONTRIBUTING_MODELS.md

 Contributing new models
 =====

+Note: this file cannot be placed in the `models/` directory because hapi-bookshelf-models will attempt to parse it.

 Follow the steps below to add new models.
 The models will be available to you inside of routes by calling `server.plugins.bookshelf.models('ModelName');`

 - [ ] Copy the `model template` below to a new file in this directory.
 It will be automatically registered at `server.plugins.bookshelf.models('ModelName')` when the server is restarted.